Psychopath or Psycho?

 So, psychotic and psycho describe the realms of imaginary friends, auditory and visual hallucinations and disordered thinking.
 This can lead to dangerous behaviours, especially if the person has paranoia too, ie is a paranoid schizophrenic.

 A psychotic break can occur completely unexpectedly, even in normal people.
+(In my crime thriller novel Remorseless the protagonist, a forensic psychiatrist, is traumatized by a fatal car accident and suffers psychosis as a result, but it is a purely temporary phenomenon, ie a psychotic break.)
 This is often brought on by extreme stress, and may result in a violent episode like the one described in this 2011 article from the UK's Guardian Newspaper:

 The day Dad attacked Mum with an axe